Discovery of CRISPR and its function

 September, 2012 — Virginijus Siksnys, Vilnius University, Lithuania

 Taking advantage of their heterologous system, Siksnys and his team purified Cas9 in complex with crRNA from the E. coli strain engineered to carry the S. thermophilus CRISPR locus and undertook a series of biochemical experiments to mechanistically characterize Cas9’s mode of action (Gasiunas et al., 2012).They verified the cleavage site and the requirement for the PAM, and using point mutations, they showed that the RuvC domain cleaves the non-complementary strand while the HNH domain cleaves the complementary site.
 They also noted that the crRNA could be trimmed down to a 20-nt stretch sufficient for efficient cleavage.
-Most impressively, they showed that they could reprogram Cas9 to a target a site of their choosing by changing the sequence of the crRNA.
+Most impressively, they showed that they could reprogram Cas9 to target a site of their choosing by changing the sequence of the crRNA.

 June, 2012 — Charpentier and Jennifer Doudna, University of California, Berkeley